EliasSbehat/expressJs-bunrest/readme.md

 ```

 It will call the `error handler callback function` and return a `response`.
-But if we have not specified a `response` to return, a `error page` will be displayed on the browser on debug mode, check more on [bun error handling](https://github.com/oven-sh/bun#error-handling)
+But if we have not specified a `response` to return, a `error page` will be displayed on the browser on debug mode

 ### Start the server, listen to port